MicrosoftDocs/cpp-docs/docs/standard-library/range-error-class.md

 ---
 # range_error Class

-The class serves as the base class for all exceptions thrown to report a range error.
+The class serves as the base class for all exceptions thrown to report a range error (as in mathematics, not iterators).

 ## Syntax